GoogleChrome/web.dev/src/site/content/en/learn/accessibility/measure/index.md

 Perform an accessibility audit to capture the baseline accessibility compliance of a digital product.
 But, running it once at the start of a project is not enough to determine if a product is accessible.
 You should run this audit multiple times throughout the software product lifecycle to check for changes in the level of conformance, against a set of pre-determined accessibility checkpoints or guidelines.

-We’ll cover how to conduct an accessibility audit in the foundational conformance testing module, coming soon.
+We'll cover how to conduct an accessibility audit in the foundational conformance testing module, coming soon.

 ## Web Content Accessibility Guidelines (WCAG) {:#wcag}